threefoldfoundation/info_sdk/src/gettingstarted/identity.md

 Your own 3bot name (the one as configured in the default identity is automatically added as administrator to any 3bot created.)

-## how to start from an existing private key
+## How to start from an existing private key

 ```
 jsx container -d -id someone.3bot --words='course salon aword ship team broccoli explain gate three again heart busy vessel parrot bar chalk pig world snow ...' --email='...'